Rysy in winter

 • balaclava.

-I will obviously carry in my backpack some spare clothes (gear) and add-ons or not accordingly to the given conditions.
+I will carry in my backpack some spare clothes (gear) and add-ons according to the given conditions.

 I hope that this short article will help you a bit to make some smart decisions about winter gear in today’s saturated market!